“Reading is an active, imaginative act; it takes work.” — Khaled Hosseini

-8. Explain how a combination of the Enlightenment and Great Awakening provided ideological bases for the American Revolution.
+8. Looking back on this chapter, summarize how a combination of the Enlightenment and Great Awakening provided ideological bases for the American Revolution.

 Colonial Rebellion 8

-1. Describe the impact of the French & Indian War on the American Revolution.
+1. Describe the impact of the French & Indian War and Pontiac’s Rebellion on the American Revolution.

 2. Describe the first tax revolts.
 What was the colonists’ main complaint?
 Differentiate between how they responded to the Stamp Act versus the Townshend Duties.
 What role did women play?

-3. Briefly describe the role of taverns, the early postal system, and churches/religion in organizing resistance against the British.
+3. Describe the role of taverns, the early postal system, and churches/religion in organizing resistance against the British.

 4. Analyze why the British saw Boston as a primary source of agitation against their empire.
-More information on this is spread throughout the chapter.
+Keep this LO in mind as you respond to LO #5.